KatePaulauskas/Project-one/README.md

   - Irish flag color codes were taken from [FlagColorCodes.com](https://www.flagcolorcodes.com/ireland).
   - Vertical dividers between menu items on larger screens were added using instructions from [Stack Overflow](https://stackoverflow.com/questions/1936661/vertical-dividers-on-horizontal-ul-menu).
   - To create hidden headings the instruction from [W3Schools](https://www.w3schools.com/accessibility/accessibility_heading_levels.php) was used.
-  - Form submissions were attempted to be displayed through PHP form handling using instructions from [W3Schools](<https://www.w3schools.com/php/php_forms.asp>), however, eventually the setup was not used due to the project's backend limitation.
+  - Form submissions were attempted to be displayed through PHP form handling adapting instructions from [W3Schools](<https://www.w3schools.com/php/php_forms.asp>), however, eventually the setup was not used due to the project's backend limitation.
-  - To allow text wrapping when a site visitor types in the text box 'Add your message' on the 'Contact' page, 'textarea' tag was used following instructions from [W3Schools](https://www.w3schools.com/tags/tag_textarea.asp).
+  - To allow text wrapping when a site visitor types in the text box 'Add your message' on the 'Contact' page, 'textarea' tag was used adapting instructions from [W3Schools](https://www.w3schools.com/tags/tag_textarea.asp).
-- To ensure that the video in the iframe on the 'Thank you' page is muted, autoplay, loops, has a specific quality set, and does not display suggested videos, the instructions from the folloing resources were used: [Google support](https://support.google.com/youtube/answer/171780), [DevSheet](https://devsheet.com/code-snippet/play-youtube-video-in-loop-html-iframe/), [DEV](https://dev.to/masakudamatsu/a-quick-note-on-embedding-a-youtube-video-in-2021-4h9d).
+- To ensure that the video in the iframe on the 'Thank you' page is muted, not autoplayed, loops whn played, has a specific quality set, and does not display suggested videos, the instructions from the folloing resources were followed: [Google support](https://support.google.com/youtube/answer/171780), [DevSheet](https://devsheet.com/code-snippet/play-youtube-video-in-loop-html-iframe/), [DEV](https://dev.to/masakudamatsu/a-quick-note-on-embedding-a-youtube-video-in-2021-4h9d).
-  - To ensure that video aspect ratio is maintained on the 'Thank You' page, the instructions from the following sources were utilised: [CSS-Tricks](https://css-tricks.com/responsive-iframes/) and [Nikita Hlopov Frontend Dev Blog](https://nikitahl.com/css-aspect-ratio) were used.
+  - To ensure that video aspect ratio is maintained on the 'Thank You' page, the instructions from the following sources were used and adapted to the current project: [CSS-Tricks](https://css-tricks.com/responsive-iframes/) and [Nikita Hlopov Frontend Dev Blog](https://nikitahl.com/css-aspect-ratio) were used.
+- [Balsamiq Studios software](https://balsamiq.com/wireframes/) was used to create mockup wireframe for the current project.

 ### Media